-Carrie Callaghan is the author of the new novel A Light of Her Own, which focuses on two women artists in the Netherlands in the 17th century.
-Her work has appeared in a variety of publications, including Amsterdam Quarterly and Silk Road Review.
-She is a senior editor with the Washington Independent Review of Books, and she lives in Maryland.
+Carrie Callaghan is the author of the new novel Salt the Snow.
+She also has written the novel A Light of Her Own.
+She is a senior editor with the Washington Independent Review of Books, and her work has appeared in a variety of publications, including Amsterdam Quarterly and Silk Road Review.
+She lives in Maryland.

-Q: What kind of research did you do to write the novel, and did you learn anything that particularly surprised you?
+Q: How did you research the novel, and did you learn anything especially surprising?

 Q: What are you working on now?

 A: I'm researching what I hope will be my next book!
 I don't want to say much, but I will say it is set in Spain.
 Part of Milly's story takes place in Spain too, and it's a country I'm deeply fascinated by.
 Plus, there's the onerous responsibility of a research trip or two ...

 A: In some ways, this is a novel about a unique marriage, and there are some sex scenes.
 Just a couple, but since there was no sex in my previous novel, I feel I should warn people.

 --Interview with Deborah Kalb.
 Here's a previous Q&A with Carrie Callaghan.